Dzikriananda/CalorieGuru-MobileApp/README.md

 Please Note: The package name and folder structure of this project might differ from the original (ereport_mobile_app) due to its origins from a different starter project or template.
 As a result, certain configurations or directory names might retain the structure of the original project.

 # Links related to this project
-Links to see the Screenshot of this project : https://drive.google.com/file/d/15FqsO5uVbaEaOf3bEvxJMVa2QOjToX3r/view?usp=sharing
+Links to the Screenshot of this project : https://drive.google.com/file/d/15FqsO5uVbaEaOf3bEvxJMVa2QOjToX3r/view?usp=sharing

-Links to APK File of this project : https://drive.google.com/file/d/1FKilu2HHDswlS2cH5HQsZkLfPwrfmWjt/view?usp=drive_link
+Links to the APK File of this project : https://drive.google.com/file/d/1FKilu2HHDswlS2cH5HQsZkLfPwrfmWjt/view?usp=drive_link

 # Ready to Use!
 This project comes pre-configured with Firebase for authentication, Firestore for the database, and certain APIKEY.
 The necessary configurations are already set up, allowing you straight into using the application without any additional setup (please read note about the APIKEY below)